Making Your Own Electrical Safety Labels/Signs: Is It Legal?

 The best place to apply electrical disconnect labels is anywhere it can be read without opening the equipment and being exposed to the hazards within the shock and arc flash approach boundaries.
 This could be just a few feet or greater than 20 feet!

 Avoid placing a label over the manufacturer’s listing label as well, as this is also a requirement.

 THE TOP 5 ELECTRICAL SAFETY LABELS NEEDED FOR YOUR SAFETY PROGRAM

 OSHA and ANSI have established three primary severity classifications for signs that can better help you to identify how and what you should label.
-All facilities need to have safety labels, signs, and warnings in order to maintain a quality electrical safety program.
+All facilities must have safety labels, signs, and warnings to maintain a quality electrical safety program.